 Madison, WI is home to a diverse community of local food entrepreneurs.
-Here are nine local, Black-owned food businesses that we recently featured in our Madison trEats “Island Time” bag during Black business month.
+Here are nine local, Black-owned food businesses.
 From ready-to-eat African meals delivered to your door, to preserved sauces and condiments, and from vegan meals to delectable desserts and soul food, we are sure you will find something delicious to eat!
 Shop these 8 Black-owned food businesses now and forever for delicious treats.
 Buy Black, buy local.

 Angela Morgan, Owner